Kitchen Backsplash Ideas That Completely Changed My Mind About Tile

 Yes.
 Peel-and-stick tiles, painted tile refreshes, or even installing a slab backsplash over existing surfaces can transform the look without extensive demolition.

 Choosing a design that complements your current finishes is key.
-Look at undertones in your countertops and cabinets before selecting tile color and grout.
+Look at the undertones in your countertops and cabinets before selecting tile color and grout.

 17 Backsplash Ideas to Inspire Your Next Kitchen Upgrade